isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 #### 1. Are travellers under the VTL required to take any pre-departure COVID-19 PCR tests?

-All travellers must undergo a COVID-19 polymerase chain reaction (PCR) test within 48 hours before the scheduled departure time of their designated VTL flight to Singapore and be tested negative for COVID-19.
+All travellers must undergo a COVID-19 polymerase chain reaction (PCR) test within 48 hours before departure for Singapore.

-For example, if the scheduled departure date and time of the visitor’s designated VTL flight is 15 September 2021, 1030hrs, the test must be taken no earlier than 13 September 2021, 1030hrs.
+For example, if the visitor’s scheduled time of departure for Singapore is 15 September 2021, 1030hrs, the test must be taken no earlier than 13 September 2021, 1030hrs.

 The pre-departure COVID-19 PCR test must be taken at an <a href="https://www.moh.gov.sg/covid-19/accreditation-bodies-for-covid-19-testing">internationally accredited or recognised laboratory, clinic, or medical facility</a>.
 The test result certificate must be in English and state the following: